 The School Comparison is a way of comparing this school's performance to similar schools in Victoria.

-The comparison measure takes into account the school's academic intake, the socio-economic background of students, the number of Aboriginal students, the number of non-English speaking and refugee students, the number of students with a disability and the size and location of the school.
+The comparison measure takes into account the school's socioeconomic background of students, the number of non-English speaking students and the size and location of the school.